-1Best Official: Ableton Push 2
+1Best Integration: Ableton Push 2

 The de facto controller for Live.
 Many pick up the Live/Push combo on day one of their musical mission.
 Push is available bundled with any of the three versions of Live.
 The truth is, you really need a clear reason not to use Push, it does such a thorough job out of the box.
 There’s zero setup time, then you’re armed to play instruments or launch clips with the pads, and use the knobs to tweak instrument and effect parameters.